 Sony CSL Open House, Tokyo, October 23rd and 24th 2018

 Sony CSL Open House is organized every year as a venue for our researchers to share their latest activities, earn valuable insights and discuss their contributions to society and industry.
-Nevertheless, the 2018 edition also had a special importance for all of us: it was the chance to celebrate Sony CSL’s 30 years of activities.
+Nevertheless, the 2018 edition also had special importance for all of us: it was the chance to celebrate Sony CSL’s 30 years of activities.

-Many discoveries have been made since Sony CSL foundation in February 1988, and yet we still believe that much can be done to contribute to the development of the world we live in.
+Many discoveries have been made since the Sony CSL foundation in February 1988, and yet we still believe that much can be done to contribute to the development of the world we live in.
 Innovation and creativity were the Open House key words, the common thread of the 41 works which were installed.

 Crop monitoring for microfarms (David Colliaux)

 Deep Semantic Processing (Remi van Trijp, Michael Anslow)